eifinger/appdaemon-scripts/README.md

   global_dependencies:
     - globals
 ```

 ### setThermostat

-App which sets a thermostat to a target temperature based on a time from an entity
+App which sets a thermostat to a target temperature for a specific duration
 ```yaml
 warm_bath_before_wakeup:
   module: setThermostat